 Yield: 8 servings, 1/2 cup each

-- 2 pounds plums, pitted and sliced (6 cups)
+- 2 pounds plums, pitted and cut into eighths (6 cups)

 - 2 teaspoons freshly grated orange zest